 1. No Feeding or Baiting

-This is the most fundamental.
 Any operator that uses food to attract or keep whale sharks nearby has automatically disqualified itself from being ethical — regardless of how the marketing is worded.
-Wild encounters only.
+Oslob in Cebu is the clearest example: daily artificial feeding creates guaranteed sightings but has been linked to altered migration patterns, physical injury, and disease in the shark population.

 2. Open Ocean, Not Enclosed Bays

 Ethical encounters happen where the sharks choose to be.
-Enclosed bay operations (like Oslob) trap animals in a small area with constant human presence.
-Open ocean encounters (like Puerto Princesa) allow the shark to leave at will — the encounter ends when the shark chooses to dive, not when the guide decides.
+Enclosed bay operations trap animals in a small area with constant human presence.
+Open ocean encounters (like Puerto Princesa) allow the shark to leave at will — the encounter ends when the shark dives, not when the guide decides.

 3. Enforced Group Size Limits

 Overcrowding in the water creates noise, visual disturbance, and stress for the animal.
-Ethical operators enforce strict per-departure guest limits — Tour Z caps at 12 guests, all in the water simultaneously.
-Operators with 30+ guests per boat cannot provide genuinely ethical in-water encounters.
+Ethical operators enforce strict per-departure guest limits.
+Tour Z caps at 12 guests for the whale shark tour.
+Operators with 30+ guests per boat cannot provide genuinely ethical in-water encounters — the physics of crowd control don’t permit it.

 4. Pre-Swim Wildlife Briefing